-- Leadership Promote Leadership, by setting an example that encourages other to strive for positive community outcomes. - Integrity Act with Integrity, honesty, responsibility, transparency and accountability. - Respect Treat all people with Respect, showing consideration to and appreciation of others including their cultural backgrounds and beliefs and always seek to understand different points of view. - · Innovation Committed to being Innovative, by seeking continuous improvement through the application of new ideas. - Teamwork Strive to work in an environment that fosters Teamwork, through understanding we all represent and make decisions on behalf of the community of the Great Shepparton.
+- Leadership Promote Leadership, by setting an example that encourages others to strive for positive community outcomes. - · Integrity Act with integrity, honesty, responsibility, transparency and accountability. - Respect Treat all people with respect, showing consideration to and appreciation of others including their cultural backgrounds and beliefs and always seek to understand different points of view. - · Innovation Committed to being innovative, by seeking continuous improvement through the application of new ideas. - Teamwork Strive to work in an environment that fosters teamwork, through understanding we all represent and make decisions on behalf of the community of Greater Shepparton.